magento/knowledge-base/src/troubleshooting/installation-and-upgrade/uct-segmentation-fault-error.md

 >![warning]
 >
-> The Upgrade Compatibility Tool may not be able to analyse the codebase if it contains method dependency between methods.
+> The Upgrade Compatibility Tool may not be able to analyse the codebase if it contains circular dependency between methods.

 ## Empty output